The Daily Office Lectionary (DOL) has been substantially revised to assist in daily reading.

 6. Includes readings from the Apocrypha (Article VI and BCP 1662), but offers a simple pattern of alternative readings.

 Distributing this revision for use was deemed more important than having it perfected.
-Users will note the suggested abbreviations of the longer Old Testament chapters are available only for the first two months (mid-June to mid-August.)
-By mid-August an update will be published with the remainder of the abbreviations included.
+Users will note the suggested abbreviations of the longer Old Testament chapters are available only for June through November.
+Be sure to keep an eye out for the final update later in the year that will include all Old Testament reading abbreviation suggestions.